Care Designed Around You

 Contact Lens Services

-During your contact lens fitting, we evaluate several important factors to determine the best lenses for your eyes, including:
+During your contact exam, we evaluate several important factors to determine the best lenses for your eyes, including:

 - Corneal measurements to determine the correct lens size and shape